pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 fin-float|-deadline|-event <INDEX>
 ```

-* Events that have already passed it `DUE_TIME` will be marked as done automatically.
+* Events that have already passed, their `DUE_TIME` will be marked as done automatically.

-* Deadlines that have already passed it `DUE_TIME` will not be marked as done, but will be marked as "overdue" automatically.
+* Deadlines that have already passed, their `DUE_TIME` will not be marked as done, but will be marked as "overdue" automatically.

 #### Examples